-Phones with dual cameras mostly on the back and even on the front are in vogue these days.
-But adding these features is not co-efficient or straightforward especially for the smaller companies.
+Phones with dual cameras, mostly on the back and even on the front, are in vogue these days.
+But adding these features is not co-efficient or straightforward, especially for the smaller companies.
 And to help these companies, Samsung offers the industry’s first total dual camera solution.
-Samsung introduced new dual camera solution with ISOCELL dual image sensors and proprietary software for refocusing (bokeh) and low-light shooting (LLS) for smartphones that are of mid-range and entry-level.
+Samsung introduced a new dual camera solution with ISOCELL dual image sensors and proprietary software for refocusing (bokeh) and low-light shooting (LLS) for mid-range and entry-level smartphones.

 The other budget and entry-level smartphones from OEMs is expected to adopt this solution later this year.
 Samsung might even use this solution for its own smartphones as well.